clearmatics/zeth/README.md

 ```

 Note: By default, `prover_server` generates a key at startup.
 Flags can be used
 to force the server to load and/or save keys.
-Run `src/prover_server --help`
+Run `prover_server --help`
 for more details.

 ##### Build Options